kaykegaldiano/scheduling-poc/README.md

 ## Scheduling

-This is a proof of concept of a simple scheduling.
+This is a work in progress proof of concept of a simple scheduling.

 ## How to run this project